Single chapter

 -

-was waiting for him outside of the bathroom, looking drawn and tired, already changed into her fatigues.
-It was a welcome sight, for all that something twisted in ’s stomach at being seen so vulnerable, even by her.
+null was waiting for him outside of the bathroom, looking drawn and tired, already changed into her fatigues.
+It was a welcome sight, for all that something twisted in null’s stomach at being seen so vulnerable, even by her.

 Silent, the woman offered him a bottle of vitamin water and he chugged it down eagerly, washing the bitterness from his mouth.

-— Bit late for that now — the response was biting, a far cry of the usually placid , and it was visible in the way flinched slightly. sighed and ran his hand over his face, roughly. — Sorry, Baetokki.
+— Bit late for that now — the response was biting, a far cry of the usually placid null, and it was visible in the way null flinched slightly. null sighed and ran his hand over his face, roughly. — Sorry, Baetokki.
 It was not...a pleasant experience.

 She understood, of course she did, touching his arm lightly before pulling away. — Yeah.
 And I didn’t even have to listen to it, like you did.
 You’ll be okay, though.

-There was a certain stoicism to that was sure came from prolonged contact with her Turian mate.
+There was a certain stoicism to null that null was sure came from prolonged contact with her Turian mate.
 It wasn’t as if she was cold, not that.
 She was just...very practical.

 — I’ve lost people before, squadmates, friends.
 But never like this — never in such a cold, ruthless way.
 Something that could be avoided.